Developer-Mike/obsidian-advanced-canvas/README.md

 - `advanced-canvas:readonly-changed`
   - Fired when the readonly state of the canvas changes
   - Payload: `Canvas`, `boolean`
+- `advanced-canvas:data-requested`
+  - Fired when the canvas data gets requested
+  - Payload: `CanvasData (Reference!)`
+- `advanced-canvas:data-set:before` and `advanced-canvas:data-set:after`
+  - Fired when the canvas data gets set
+  - Alter the data using the `before` event
+  - Payload: `CanvasData (Reference!)`
 - `advanced-canvas:canvas-saved:before` and `advanced-canvas:canvas-saved:after`
   - Fired before and after the canvas gets saved
   - Payload: `Canvas`